canonical/discourse-gatekeeper/src-docs/types_.py.md

 The table path for the item.

 In the case of a HTTP reference, changes http://canonical.com/1 to http,canonical,com,1 removing the HTTP protocol characters so that the path conforms to the path in the non-HTTP case.
+Any remaining characters not allowed in the path are also removed.
 For a non-HTTP case, removes the file suffix and splits on / to built the path.